OrestisPnk/Patras-Crowdsourcing/README.md

 # Patras-Crowdsourcing
-A crowdsourcing application, which manipulates location data, in order to compute every user's statistics and also to display their location history on a heatmap.
+A crowdsourcing web application, which manipulates location data, in order to compute every user's statistics and also to display their location history on a heatmap.